Petar Bogdan: Biography

-He graduated school in the monastery St. Francisc in Ancona (1620-1623).
+He graduated from school in the monastery of St. Francisc in Ancona (1620-1623).
 Petar Bakshev studied later in Vatican from 1623 to 1630, where besides theology he studied also grammar, philosophy, logic, and church history.
 In 1642 Pope Urban II declared Sofia to be the seat of the Bulgaria's Catholic Archbishopric and appointed Peter Bogdan Bakshev as the Archbishop.
 The sole purpose of his activity was the social-political, confessional and cultural liberation of Bulgarians from the Ottoman oppression, and the revival of the Bulgarian state.
 Most Bulgarian historians think of him as the forefather of the Bulgarian National Revival.
 He had a very good language knowledge and performs the biggest writing activities.
 Petar Bogdan used Latin, Italian, Greek, Romanian and Turkish.